-Thousands flee as wildfires burn out of control in and around Los Angeles and homes are destroyed
+Two dead, thousands displaced as wildfires burn out of control in and around Los Angeles and homes are destroyed

 Latest Weather Blog

-Thousands flee as wildfires burn out of control in and around Los Angeles and homes are destroyed
+Two dead, thousands displaced as wildfires burn out of control in and around Los Angeles and homes are destroyed

 LOS ANGELES (AP) — California firefighters battled wind-whipped wildfires that tore across the Los Angeles area, destroying homes, clogging roadways as tens of thousands fled and straining resources as the fires burned uncontained early Wednesday.